Classical IQ test with random questions

 9.

-To which hexagon below can a dot be added so that both dots then meet the same conditions as the two dots in the hexagon above?
+To which hexagon below can a dot be added so that it then meets the same conditions as in the hexagon above?

 11.

-13. gallery is to balcony as stalls is to:
+13. Isotherm is to temperature as isobar is to:

 14.